 Common chart types:

-Example: You could group clients by how much revenue they generate for your company in a year.
+For example, you could group clients by how much revenue they generate for your company in a year.
 This way you can see what the average client spends, as well as the range a client might be expected to spend.

 Relationship 4: Outliers